 Robert L. Van Nostrand is a consultant who has served as Chairman of the Board of Directors since October 2013 and as a director since October 2006.
 From January 2010 to July 2010, he was Executive Vice President and Chief Financial Officer of Aureon Laboratories, Inc. From July 2007 until September 2008, Mr. Van Nostrand served as Executive Vice President and Chief Financial Officer of AGI Dermatics, Inc. Mr. Van Nostrand was with OSI Pharmaceuticals, Inc. from 1986 to 2007, serving as Senior Vice President and Chief Compliance Officer from May 2005 until July 2007, and as the Vice President and Chief Financial Officer from 1996 through 2005.
 Prior to joining OSI, Mr. Van Nostrand was in a managerial position with Touche Ross & Co. (currently Deloitte).
-Mr. Van Nostrand serves on the board of directors and is Chairman of the audit committee of Intra-Cellular Therapies, Inc. (since January 2014), serves on the board of directors of Biomedical Research Alliance of New York (BRANY) (since 2011), and served on the board of directors and as Chairman of the audit committee of Apex Bioventures, Inc. from 2006 to 2009.
+Mr. Van Nostrand serves on the board of directors and is Chairman of the audit committee of Intra-Cellular Therapies, Inc. (since January 2014) and similarly serves on the board of directors and is Chairman of the audit committee of Sellas Life Sciences (since 2018).
+Mr. Van Nostrand also serves on the boards of directors of Likeminds, Inc. (as of 2019), Biomedical Research Alliance of New York (BRANY) (since 2011), and served on the board of directors and as Chairman of the audit committee of Apex Bioventures, Inc. from 2006 to 2009.
 Mr. Van Nostrand received a B.S. in Accounting from Long Island University, New York, completed advanced management studies at the Wharton School, and he is a Certified Public Accountant.
 The Board of Directors believes that Mr. Van Nostrand is qualified to serve as a director and as Chairman because of the depth of his experience and expertise in financial reporting and corporate compliance, as well as his operational experience.